GustavoHCruz/CodingDNATransformers/README.md

 - Full Sequence Classification: main-exin.ipynb
 - Sliding Window I/E/U: main-nucl.ipynb
-- DNA to Protein Translation: main-dna.ipynb
+- DNA to Protein Translation: main-trad.ipynb

 The code can be executed on both CPU and GPU, with CUDA strongly recommended for optimal performance.